CBS New York - April 12, 2019

 Pakenham even made a documentary about his environmental activism called “Idle Threat.”

 In 2017 the city passed a law allowing citizens to submit photo or video evidence of drivers idling to the Department of Environmental Protection.

-If a ticket is issues to a driver – a fine averaging $350 – the citizen who submitted it gets to collect 25 percent, or on average $88.
+If a ticket is issued to a driver – a fine averaging $350 – the citizen who submitted it gets to collect 25 per cent, or on average $88.

 In the last few years, Pakenham has made thousands.

 “I’ve made about $10,000 cash in my bank,” he said.
 “You provide video and photographic evidence, then you create an air complaint form that you fill out and submit that electronically to the DEP and then you have to wait.”

 Friday morning, CBS2 found several drivers idling, including one for nearly 20 minutes.
 When approached about it, the driver said “I know it’s wrong, I don’t know why I do it.
 Maybe it’s out of habit.”

 Such idling happens despite large signs hanging in the neighbourhood noting no engine idling, with a maximum fine of $2,000.